 "synopsis" may belong to another edition of this title.

-In a life that spanned almost the entire course of the twentieth century (he was born in 1900 and died in 1997), Sir Victor Pritchett mastered nearly every form of literature--Newsweek said he was "one of the last true men of letters."
-Sir Victor's son Oliver has made selections from each of his father's disciplines to illustrate the tremendous scope of his brilliance.
+In a life that spanned almost the entire course of the twentieth century--he was born in 1900 and died in 1997--Sir Victor Pritchett mastered nearly every form of literature: the novel, short fiction, travel writing, biography, criticism, and memoir.
+Now, Sir Victor's son Oliver has selected representative samples to illustrate the tremendous scope of his father's brilliance.
 Included in this volume are sections of Pritchett's memoirs, A Cab at the Door and Midnight Oil; his reflections on turning eighty; and an account of a visit to the Appalachians written in 1925.
-There are also portraits of Dublin, New York, the Amazon, and Spain; selections from the novels Dead Man Leading and Mr. Beluncle; thirteen complete short stories; excerpts from biographies of Turgenev and Chekhov; and critical pieces on Twain, Scott, Dickens, Eliot, Henry James, Tolstoy, Saul Bellow, and Salman Rushdie.
+There are also portraits of Dublin, New York, the Amazon, and Spain; selections from the novels Dead Man Leading

 "About this title" may belong to another edition of this title.